 I would also like to acknowledge and thank the elder Ayurvedic teacher Baba Ramdas who has supported and mentored me for ten years.
 His perspective on the deep layers of healing is core to my practice.

 I feel very lucky to have found my path young and had such amazing support along the way.

-Over the last three years and informed by my own journey of motherhood I have birthed the "Welcoming our Daughters at the threshold of Womanhood, Welcoming ourselves" programs.
+Over the last four years and informed by my own journey of motherhood I have birthed the "Welcoming our Daughters at the threshold of Womanhood, Welcoming ourselves" programs.
 I feel strongly that to fully integrate and honour rites of passage for our young people we also need to tend to ourselves.
 It is hard to step into supporting them when we may not have been supported.
 These workshops, camps and regular gatherings that celebrate our girls and give us space to resource ourselves and explore the issues that motherhood brings are a source of much joy in my life and a deep vision that I would like to nourish and foster for many years to come with the support of amazing collaborators.

 I draw on the range of influences and experience that I have gathered to try to offer the most integrated approach that I can in all my work.
 I have regular supervision with a therapist and am fully insured for all my work.

 I have a daily meditation practice and love to dance, sing and enjoy occasional Capoeira (which was once an obsession!).
 After many years of travel and vigorous movement practices I am currently enjoying slower walks in gorgeous Sussex woodland, at the pace of my younger children.

 "Many tribes of a modern kind, doing brand new work same spirit by the side